Main Page: LDS Scriptures

 Forthcoming Scriptures

 It doesn't get talked about an awful lot, but sometime before the Second Coming there are supposed to be more scriptures brought to light and added to the standard works.
-These will include, but might not be limited to, the sealed portion of the Book of Mormon that Joseph Smith didn't translate.
-(Someone named Christopher Nemelka claims to already be translating it and to have also produced the "Book of Lehi" from the missing 116 pages as evidence, but apologists have pointed out inconsistencies with the Book of Mormon and dismissed it as a crude forgery.)
+These will supposedly include, but might not be limited to, the sealed portion of the Book of Mormon that Joseph Smith didn't translate.
+(Someone named Christopher Nemelka claims to already be translating it and to have also produced the "Book of Lehi" from the missing 116 pages as evidence.
+LDS apologists, obviously holding it to a higher standard than they do the Book of Mormon, have dismissed it as a crude forgery.)
 They will also apparently include some of the lost scriptures we already know of.
 General Authorities have spoken on this a few times over the years.

 "This sealed portion of the record which came into the hands of Joseph Smith but was not translated by him so far as we are aware, the abridgment made by Mormon, the record of Ether, and the other sacred records which were deposited in the Hill Cumorah, still lie in their repository, awaiting the time when the Lord shall see fit to bring them forth, that they may be published to the world.
 Whether they have been removed from the spot where Mormon deposited them we cannot tell, but this we know, that they are safe under the guardianship of the Lord, and that they will be brought forth at the proper time as the Lord has declared they should be, for the benefit and blessing of the people of the world, for his word never fails." - Anthony W. Ivins, 1928